This post may contain affiliate links. If you purchase an item through one of my links, I will earn a small commission at no extra cost to you.

 Germ Destroyer – this is another synergy from Plant Therapy.
-I use this one after we have come in contact with a lot of people, such as after a plane ride.
+I use this one after we have come in contact with a lot of people.
 If she picked up anything, this oil will help reduce any chance of sickness.

 Calm the child – Little TFT actually asks for this blend!
 We use it when she is hyperactive (like after a day at Disney) and it calms her down.
 This particular blend I want her to smell, so I put it on her neck after I have it diluted in coconut oil.

 Yes, I take all of the above with me on every trip!
 I take about 3 of them in my quart-size bag of liquids while I pack the rest in my suitcase.

 We drink plenty of water.
 Little TFT is not allowed to have soda, although her dad does sneak her some at times!
 We also limit her juice intake because it’s full of sugar.
 We encourage her to eat an orange or an apple instead.
 Besides keeping you hydrated, your cells and blood need water to function properly.
 All of this supports a healthy immune system.

 We generally purchase bottled water while we are traveling.
 Also, keep in mind that in some countries it is not advised to get ice in drinks or eat any produce that doesn’t have a skin on it.